dwchoe/pot/springboot/README.md

 # poc_springboot_war

-creating a Spring Boot app without the embedded Tomcat, but a war
+creating a Spring Boot app without the embedded Tomcat, but a war <br>
+- create Groovy service and called from controller

+dependencies<br>
+- lombok.jar: allows the use of @Slf4j, @Getter and @Setter <br>

 <b>Step 1:</b><br>
 build.gradle <br>